 (Edit- I WAS RIGHT!
-Over 1,200 copies sold and counting!
-Asperger’s didn’t stop me from publishing a book- it actually really helped.)
+Over 1,300 copies sold and counting!
+Asperger’s did NOT stop me from publishing a book- it actually really helped me.)

 48) People with autism, even in the most severe cases, know how to love and be loved in return.
 They express it differently, but they mean it.

 49) Autistic people don’t need awareness.
-Everyone in Britain has already heard of autism.
-They need acceptance now.
+Everyone has already heard of autism.
+We need acceptance now.

 50) In general, autistic people are bloody awesome.

 (PS- fifty is an overrated number.
 Yes, it’s half of 100, whoopty-do.
 But how do you structure a World Cup with fifty teams?)

 I hope this has done a little to inform any non-autistic people reading this.
 And if you want to join our Facebook community, please feel free to.